Education and processes of teaching and learning

 Sinchronic and diachronic analysis of language and literature as well as cultural and historical research are being undertaken.

-Linguistic, Literary, Cultural and Historical Research: the Regional Aspect
+Linguistic, Literary, Cultural and foreign languages Research

 Linguistic and cultural studies are carried out in order to reveal regionality, i.e. uniqueness, specificity of the region.
 The knowledge of local culture and research on multiculturalism are one of the essential prerequisites for strengthening regional identity in a socio-cultural sense.
 Comparative studies of languages and cultures continue, annual international interdisciplinary scientific conferences “The Region: History, Culture, Language” are organised and the journal “Acta humanitarica academiae Saulensis” is published.